 There are also financial reasons for the Ontario Technology Corridor’s success.
 In 2013 Canada’s combined federal-provincial statutory general corporate income tax rate averages 26% – 13% less than the average U.S. rate.
 Companies located in Canada enjoy the lowest costs in the G7 for R&D intensive sectors, with up to a 10.7% advantage over the U.S. In addition, in Ontario, a $100 R&D expenditure can be reduced to an after-tax cost of $57, or reduced further to $39 for qualifying small business.

 About the Ontario Technology Corridor

-Employing over 270,000 people among 18,000 companies within the Information and Communications Technology (ICT) sector, the Ontario Technology Corridor encompasses the Greater Toronto Area, Ottawa Region, Waterloo Region and City of London.
-The Corridor also welcomes the partnership of the Province of Ontarioʼs Ministry of Economic Development, Trade and Employment as well as the federal governmentʼs Department of Foreign Affairs and International Trade Canada.
-The Ontario Technology Corridor is supported by the Greater Toronto Marketing Alliance (GTMA), Invest Ottawa, Canadaʼs Technology Triangle, and London Economic Development Corporation.
+Employing over 270,000 people among 18,000 companies within the Information and Communication Technology (ICT) sector, the Province of Ontario is committed to supporting this industry as it expands its global reach and connecting businesses to the talent they need to grow and excel.
+This is done through competitive incentive programs as well as a low corporate tax environment.
+The Ontario Technology Corridor encompasses the Greater Toronto Area, Ottawa Region, Waterloo Region and City of London.
+The Corridor also welcomes the partnership of the Ontario Ministry of Economic Development, Trade and Employment as well as the Department of Foreign Affairs, Trade and Development Canada.
+The Ontario Technology Corridor is supported by the Greater Toronto Marketing Alliance (GTMA), Invest Ottawa, Canada’s Technology Triangle, and London Economic Development Corporation.